Skip to Content

 Causes of German Shepherd diarrhea are parasites, viruses, bacterial infections, illness, stress, or medication.
 GSDs are also prone to a sensitive stomach.
-Other causes include eating toxic or moldy food, a sudden diet change, food allergy or intolerance, and overeating.

 The German Shepherd breed is well known for having a sensitive stomach and can relatively quickly get diarrhea.
 But don’t worry, as your dog may have just eaten something it shouldn’t or may have caught a mild stomach bug.